 Together, they have published two reports to advocate with the NSW government the need to commit more targeted investment towards social housing with the aim of reducing the number of applicants on the NSW social housing list.

-It is estimated that since 2016, the NSW Government has committed to build 9,386 new social housing properties by 2026, but the research has found that this is insufficient to address the current high numbers of people waiting to access social housing.
+It is estimated that since 2016 the NSW Government has committed to build 9,386 new social housing properties by 2026, but the research has found that this is insufficient to address the current high numbers of people waiting to access social housing.

-The report finds that the investment would be a critical step towards providing all households in NSW with safe, secure and affordable housing for people living in NSW.
+The report finds that the investment would be a critical step towards providing safe, secure and affordable housing for people living in NSW.

 The researchers used social housing data to forecast trends and predict levels of need in terms of the expected number of people experiencing housing stress and homelessness, and analysed how the level of demand would impact on the NSW Housing Register with a consideration of the positive difference that an extra 5,000 social housing homes each year would make.